CityOfZion/neon-js/README.md

 This is COZ's JS SDK for the NEO blockchain platform.

-Special thanks to [neowallet.js](https://github.com/neochainio/neowallet/blob/master/js/wallet.js) for providing many of the underlying cryptography and network methods.
+Special thanks to [neowallet.js](https://github.com/neochainio/neowallet/blob/master/js/wallet.js) for providing many of the underlying cryptography and network methods!

 ## Quick Start